Communicating Work Schedule and Locations

 • In Outlook, select the Calendar module.

-• Select Sharing Permissions.
+• Select Sharing (and) Permissions.

 Microsoft Teams Status